 2. The school will be in an area suffering from high levels of air pollution.

-3. Local transport links are already at capacity at peak times and are likely to be exacerbated in the absence of a comprehensive travel plan and the increased pressure on bus services whilst, in the opinion of TfL, vastly overestimating the pupils likely to cycle or take the train to school
+3. Local transport links are already at capacity at peak times and are likely to be exacerbated in the absence of a comprehensive travel plan and the increased pressure on bus services whilst, in the opinion of TfL, vastly overestimating the pupils likely to cycle or take the train to school.
+Without coordinated efforts from key stakeholders such as TfL and the Council to improve cycling infrastructure in and around this site, children cannot be expected to cycle to this school.

-4. Pedestrian access in and around the site is already far too narrow in several places and pedestrian crossing islands narrow and badly designed; no development of this site should be permitted without a commitment from the council, the developer and other interested parties to redevelop this junction to improve pedestrian safety
+4. Pedestrian access in and around the site is already far too narrow in several places and nearby pedestrian crossing islands are narrow and badly designed and only one crossing is set to be widened as part of the scheme; no development of this site should be permitted without a commitment from the council, the developer and other interested parties to redevelop this junction to improve pedestrian safety.

 Please give us your support - sign the petition here.